magento/architecture/design-documents/graph-ql/storefront-api.md

 ```

-## Dimensions
+## Scopes
-1. Each dimension consist of name and value, e.g. name: "store", value: "5".
+1. Each scope consist of name and value, e.g. name: "store", value: "5".
-1. API consumer pass all known dimensions to API (store, customer_group)
+1. API consumer pass all known scopes to API (store, customer_group)
-1. API implementation utilize needed dimensions.
+1. API implementation utilize needed scpoes.
-1. *Exception is thrown in case of dimension is missed* (need to be discussed)
+1. Exception is thrown in case of scope is missed

 ## Requested fields